chef/chef-web-docs/snapshots/release_analytics/source/install_reporting.rst

 Install the Workstation
 =====================================================
-To set up the Reporting workstation, install the :doc:`knife reporting plugin <plugin_knife_reporting>`.
+To set up the Reporting workstation, install the knife reporting plugin .
 Once installed, the following subcommands will be available: ``knife runs list``, ``knife runs show``.